 What Matters More than MBA Rankings?

 The majority of people interested in having us as admissions consultants are laser-focused on the top business school brands.
 They think of the MBA as a long-term investment in themselves and their futures and know that having a degree from an elite B-school carries serious cachet.
-MBA rankings influence some applicants so much that they won’t consider anything outside of the M7 schools.
+MBA rankings influence some applicants so much that they won’t consider anything outside of the M7 business schools.

 “Magnificent Seven” (M7) Business Schools